When it comes to finding the best pickleball paddle, there are two main categories to consider: standard and elongated.

 Engage Pickleball Poach Infinity LX – Comfortable Handle and Vibration Damping Technology

 This elongated-shaped paddle has a lot going for it, from its comfortable handle size to its amazing power and control.
-It comes with an ultra-thin core that provides plenty of power, yet has great vibration dampening technology that helps to keep shots on the court.
+It comes with an ultra-thin core that provides plenty of power, yet has great vibration-damping technology that helps to keep shots on the court.

 I also love how it is balanced toward the bottom of the paddle, which reduces my risk of developing tennis elbow due to overuse or improper form.